-If participants have unresolved concerns about an CHC-MCO, participants should contact the CHC-MCO to file a complaint or grievance.
-Because there are timeframes related to filing a complaint or grievance, it is important the participant does not delay when taking action.
+If participants have unresolved concerns about a CHC-MCO, participants should contact the CHC-MCO to file a complaint or grievance.
+Because there are time frames related to filing a complaint or grievance, it is important the participant does not delay when taking action.